YueYANG1996/R2D2-Flag-Capture-Game/README.md

 ## Step 1.
 Create the Game Board [15 points]

-1. **[8 points]** Similar to the A* game in the last extra credit excercise, the game board in this assignment also takes in the vertices and edges to define a graph.
+1. **[8 points]** Similar to the A* game in the last extra credit exerecise, the game board in this assignment also takes in the vertices and edges to define a graph.
 Along with these two parameters, we also need to define the position of the robots and the flags.
-These four vertices will be passed to the constructor for our FlagCaptureGraph game.
+These location vertices will be passed to the constructor for our FlagCaptureGraph game.

 ```python
 def __init__(self, V, E, game_map, flag):